michaelthomasletts/pepy-stats/README.md

 ## Badging

+So you successfully added your Python package(s) to this repository or installed the CLI and published some total download statistics to wherever you're hosting them.
+Great!
+But now what . . . ?

-The total download statistics collected by this repository are published to a webpage, which can be found using the below URL pattern.
-Of course, if you end up self-hosting then you'll need to change `michaelthomasletts`.
+Well, the total download statistics collected by _this_ repository are published to a webpage, which can be found using the below URL pattern.

 `https://michaelthomasletts.github.io/pepy-stats/<package name>.json`.